liqotech/liqo/docs/installation/install.md

 # The ID of the GCP project where your cluster was created
 export GKE_PROJECT_ID=project-id
-# The GCP zone where your GKE cluster is executed
+# The GCP zone where your GKE cluster is executed (if you are using zonal GKE clusters)
+export GKE_CLUSTER_ZONE=europe-west1-b
+# The GCP region where your GKE cluster is executed (if you are using regional GKE clusters)
-export GKE_CLUSTER_ZONE=europe-west-1b
+export GKE_CLUSTER_REGION=europe-west1
 # The name of the GKE resource on GCP
 export GKE_CLUSTER_ID=liqo-cluster
 ```